CUWiCS/cuwics.github.io/_posts/2018/2018-10-22-OctoberGeneralBodyMeeting.markdown

 categories: news
 ---

 On October 16th, WiCS had its second general body meeting of the year!
-Smack in the middle of peak midterm season, we discusses healthy strategies and tips for stress management, paired with snacks and beverages.
+Smack in the middle of peak midterm season, we discussed healthy strategies and tips for stress management, paired with snacks and beverages.
 WiCS hopes all students have a great midterm season, while also making sure to take care of themselves!

 Stay tuned for our next general body meeting for more community bonding :)